The semi-simple theory of higher rank acylindricity

 A point of interest to the geometric group theorist may be the fact that $\X$, under mild hypothesis on the factors, has a highly structured quasi-isometry group (e.g. the analogue to our $\Aut \X$ to the QI-setting) \cite{EskinFarb,KleinerLeeb,KapovichKleinerLeeb,BowditchProducts}.
 While quasi-isometry is a leading type of equivalence within the field, particularly in the context of hyperbolicity, we remark that there are many interesting and important notions that are not invariant under quasi-isometry, for example the rigid Property (T) (see \cite[Theorem 3.6.5]{BdlHV}).
 Relevant to our work is the fact that cocompact lattices in the same product of ambient groups are necessarily quasi-isometric, independent of whether they are reducible or irreducible.
 Therefore the finitely presented simple lattices in products of trees \cite{BurgerMozes, Wise} are quasi-isometric to reducible co-compact lattices in the same, which are virtually products of free groups.

 Sela has recently worked on extending the theory of Makanin-Razborov diagrams and JSJ decompositions to the higher rank setting, which naturally includes examining acylindricity in higher-rank.
-The work originates in the rank-1 case, which led to some very strong results, including a description of $\Out(\G)$, in particular when $\G$ is a one-ended hyperbolic group (see Theorem \ref{Thm:OutHyp1End} for details) \cite{Sela1997, Levitt2005}.
-This work led to a conjecture about outer automorphism groups of certain colorable HHGs (see Conjecture \ref{Conj: Sela}).
+The work originates in the rank-1 case, which led to some very strong results, including a description of $\Out(\G)$, in particular when $\G$ is a one-ended hyperbolic group (see Theorem ~\ref{Thm:OutHyp1End} for details) \cite{Sela1997, Levitt2005}.
+This work led to a conjecture about outer automorphism groups of certain colorable HHGs (see Conjecture ~\ref{Conj: Sela}).

+HHGs--which stands for \emph{Hierarchically hyperbolic groups}--are a class of groups first defined by Behrstock--Hagen--Sisto.
+These groups admit a Cayley graph with an associated axiomatic structure of hyperbolic spaces arranged in a hierarchy (see \cite{HHG17}).
+Within this hierarchy, there exist maximal domains called \emph{eyries}.
 We are able to give a partial resolution to Sela's conjecture as follows.
-(See also the discussion after Remark \ref{Rem: Colourable HHG}.)
+(See also the discussion after Remark ~\ref{Rem: Colourable HHG}.)

 \begin{thmscr} An HHG none of whose eyries are a quasi-line, up to virtual isomorphism satisfies Sela's conjecture if and only if the irreducible factors in its canonical product decomposition satisfy Sela's conjecture. \end{thmscr}